|

 is the thing that is going to stagger

 you!
-Mercury has been
+Mercury has

-continuing program and everything Mercury now records for
+a continuing program and everything Mercury now records for

 disc is also recorded in tri-stereo!
 WHY is Mercury doing